-To evaluate the retrieval stability the monthly mean and standard deviation of the TATM residual between TES Version 5 and the Global Modeling and Data Assimilation Office (GMAO) GEOS-5 model, which provides the first guess and a priori for the TATM retrieval, were calculated.
-The statistics for both Tropical Pacific and Northern Atlantic Ocean regions indicate only minor month-to-month variability and no substantial trends over the entire five-and-a-half year period.
-The standard deviation of the residual was generally smaller than the standard deviation of the GMAO GEOS-5 but larger than the TES estimated measurement error.
+To evaluate the retrieval stability the monthly mean and standard deviation of the TATM residual between TES V005 and the Global Modeling and Data Assimilation Office (GMAO) GEOS-5.2 model, which provides the first guess and a priori for the TATM retrieval, were calculated.
+The statistics for both Tropical Pacific and Northern Atlantic Ocean regions indicate only minor month-to-month variability and no substantial trends over a five-and-a-half year period of 2006 through 2011.
+The standard deviation of the residual was generally smaller than the standard deviation of the GMAO GEOS-5.2 but larger than the TES estimated measurement error.
 Overall, based on this analysis it appears that the TES retrieval quality has remained stable over the years inspected, 2006 through 2011.